- Construction Services

-Full-time student semester passes are also available for purchase at parking and card services at a disounted student rate.
+- Full-time student semester passes are also available for purchase at parking and card services at a discounted student rate.

 Metro Transportation Options

 A MetroLink station located along Grand Boulevard between Chouteau Avenue and Highway 40.
 For schedule and information about this station please visit metro's page.

 - The Grand Shuttle offers connections between the Grand station and campus locations